 Treatment Options For PTSD

-If you have post-traumatic stress disorder, you may feel overwhelmed and believe that getting a life “back to normal” isn’t possible, but things can get better.
 PTSD is treatable.
-Short-term and long-term therapy and medications can help alleviate the symptoms while you learn to apply effective coping mechanisms.
+Short-term and long-term therapy or medications may help alleviate the symptoms while you learn to apply effective coping mechanisms.

 Exposure therapy is a type of cognitive behavior therapy that focuses on reducing the emotional and physical distress one feels when confronted with a situation, distressing thought, or memory.
 There are several types of exposure therapy, and a psychologist can help determine which is best for you.

-Stress Inoculation Training is another form of CBT that focuses on changing how you deal with the stress related to a traumatic event.
-It is one of the most common methods of CBT used to treat PTSD.
-It involves learning to relax and reduce stress by using muscle relaxation and deep breathing exercises.
-These sessions are aimed at helping clients learn the necessary skills to help defend themselves against troubling or negative thoughts and reactions related to the trauma that may occur.
+Stress inoculation training is a form of cognitive-behavioral therapy (CBT) that focuses on changing how you deal with the stress related to a traumatic event.
+It may involve learning to relax and reduce stress using muscle relaxation and deep breathing exercises.

 Reaching Out For Help